Latest CRITTERBASE news

 Benny Bräuer Domain hosting support, computer science

-Thomas Brey Main lead of CRITTERBASE, core member, biology - ecology
+Thomas Brey Former lead of CRITTERBASE, biology - ecology

 Kerstin Beyer Support with data collection, biology - ecology